48-hour itinerary: Food

 Start your weekend at a quintessentially Melbourne-style drinking spot: Loop Roof.
 Decked out with an exotic garden, this laneway rooftop bar is perfect for soaking up the city views over a spritz before dinner.

 From there you're not far from a string of top-notch restaurants on and around Flinders Lane.
 Choose between the celebrated Cumulus Inc., Chin Chin or Supernormal.
 Or combine your dinner and drinks experience with old-world glamour at Gimlet on Russell Street.

 Rise early if you can to enjoy Queen Victoria Market at its bustling best.
 Join locals hunting for the best fresh produce in the aisles and queuing for brekky bratwurst and baked goods in the deli hall.
 Stock up on treats to take home, grab a brew from Market Lane Coffee and perch outside to enjoy the theatre of it all.
-Pick up culinary know-how in bound form at specialist store Books for Cooks.
+Pick up culinary know-how at specialist store Books for Cooks.

 Satisfy your lunchtime cravings at one of Melbourne's famous eat streets.
 Refuel at the Vietnamese eateries on Victoria Street, Richmond.
 Get a taste of la dolce vita along Italian-influenced Lygon Street, Carlton.
 Or find a seat for mouthwatering flavour in Chinatown, along Little Bourke Street.

 Stroll to Fitzroy and Collingwood to discover the inner north's epicentre of noteworthy dining.
 Graze on a lunch of native Australian food at Charcoal Lane – an amazing social-enterprise fine-dining restaurant, which helps young Aboriginal people through training opportunities.

 Work off lunch as you browse the boutiques and galleries on Smith and Gertrude Streets or amble through nearby Carlton Gardens.